mstojens/do-not-accommodate-udp53/draft-tojens-dnsop-do-not-accommodate-udp53.md

-Authors of new IETF documents SHOULD NOT add normative requirements that are only necessary to accommodate Classic DNS over UDP that are not necessary to accommodate Classic DNS over TCP without sufficient explaination for why UDP is a preferable transport to TCP (which would deviate from the Implementation Requirements for Classic DNS over TCP {{!RFC7766}}).
+Authors of new IETF documents SHOULD NOT add normative requirements that are only necessary to accommodate Classic DNS over UDP that are not necessary to accommodate Classic DNS over TCP without sufficient explanation for why UDP is a preferable transport to TCP (which would deviate from the Implementation Requirements for Classic DNS over TCP {{!RFC7766}}).